chtsai0105/smk-metagenome/README.md

 `snakefile`             |Define the rules for the workflow.
 `config.yaml`           |Define the path for data and metadata.
 `sample.csv`            |The metadata for samples.
 Define the names of the samples and the fastq files.
-`run_snakemake.bash`    |The bash script for running the workflow `data/`                 |The folder for the data and the workflow outputs.
+`run_snakemake.bash`    |The bash script for running the workflow.
+`data/`                 |The folder for the data and the workflow outputs.
+`envs/`                 |The folder that contains the yaml config for conda environments.
+`includes/`             |The folder that contains the submodules for the main workflow.
-`slurm/`                |The folder that contains the slurm profile for stajichlab partition@UCR hpcc
+`slurm/`                |The folder that contains the slurm profile for stajichlab partition@UCR hpcc.

 ## Define the path